eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">SUA_05<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The Wallet Unit SHALL include (a representation of) the transactional data received in a presentation request in the signature creation process used for device binding, using the private key of the requested SUA attestation and the mechanisms specified for key binding in [SD-JWT-VC] or mdoc authentication in [ISO/IEC 18013-5], as applicable.
+The Wallet Unit SHALL include (a representation of) the transactional data received in a presentation request in the signature creation process used for device binding, using the private key of the requested SUA attestation and the mechanisms specified for key binding in [SD-JWT VC] or mdoc authentication in [ISO/IEC 18013-5], as applicable.
 For this process, the Wallet Unit SHALL comply with the applicable requirements in the technical specification and the Attestation Rulebook for the requested SUA attestation, see SUA_01 or SUA_02.

 *Note: a) The resulting signature value constitutes a proof of transaction.
-This signature value, possibly in combination with other protocols items, fulfils the requirements for the authentication code required in [PSD2]. b) See also requirement OIA_02 in [Topic 1](./annex-2.02-high-level-requirements-by-topic.md#a231-topic-1-accessing-online-services-with-a-wallet-unit).*
+This signature value, possibly in combination with other protocols items, fulfils the requirements for the authentication code required in [PSD2]. b) See also requirement OIA_02 in [Topic 1][topic-1].*

 </div>
 </div>